 Most of the time, these products are mismarked, and claim to provide therapeutic benefits of CBD, without actually containing any CBD or cannabinoids in general.

-What’s important to realize is that there ARE many companies in this industry with money on their mind, not in the industry with the intention of helping people live more fulfilling lives.
+What’s important to realize is that there ARE many companies in this industry with money on their mind, not with the intention of helping people live more fulfilling lives.
 Unfortunately, the chance at making a quick buck motivates retailers to market products similar to being related to CBD.

 Why CBD is the Best Choice